PSH-Computing-AI-club/competition-spring-2025/ai-player-scripting.md

 - [Zed](https://zed.dev)

-### Does the competition software's runtime support IDE debuggers?
+### 1.4. <a name='DoesthecompetitionsoftwaresruntimesupportIDEdebuggers'></a>Does the competition software's runtime support IDE debuggers?

 No, that was out of scope for the software.

-### How do I configure my IDE for the competition software's runtime?
+### 1.5. <a name='HowdoIconfiguremyIDEforthecompetitionsoftwaresruntime'></a>How do I configure my IDE for the competition software's runtime?

 Make sure that the supplied `jsconfig.json` (or `tsconfig.json`, if using TypeScript) file in the root of your workspace.
 Then also make sure that the `lib.stdlib.d.ts` and `lib.dotsandboxes.d.ts` files exist in your workspace root as well.